-Where do you get your protein from?
+Where do we get our protein from?

 How much protein do we need?